Ranch to Market Road 2222

-Ranch to Market Road 2222 (RM 2222) is a 10.844 mi ranch to market road in Travis County, Texas, maintained by the Texas Department of Transportation (TxDOT).
+Ranch to Market Road 2222 (RM 2222) is a 10.844 mi ranch to market road in Austin, Texas, United States, that connects Ranch to Market Road 620 (RM 620) with Texas State Highway Spur 69 (Spur 69) and is maintained by the Texas Department of Transportation (TxDOT).
+Despite RM 2222 ending at Spur 69, the entire length of Spur 69 is signed as RM 2222, rather than Spur 69.

 Route description

 RM 2222 begins at an intersection with RM 620 in west Austin in the Four Points neighborhood.
 Northwest of RM 620, the road is called Bullick Hollow Road and continues to the east side of Lake Travis.
 RM 2222 proceeds southeast from RM 620 for 5.2 mi to intersect Loop 360.
 This section of road is a four-lane, lightly developed Texas Hill Country road.
 It includes Tumbleweed Hill, a half-mile ten-percent gradient hill.
 City Park Road, leading to the Emma Long Metropolitan Park at Lake Austin, is accessible from RM 2222 just west of Loop 360.

 After crossing Loop 360, RM 2222 continues southeast 3.6 mi to Loop 1 (Mopac Boulevard).
 This section is a winding, scenic four-lane road built into the cliffs over Lake Austin.
 As RM 2222 approaches Loop 1, it enters a more heavily developed residential area.

-After crossing Loop 1, RM 2222 continues southeast 2.1 mi to its termination at Spur 69, which leads to US 290 and I-35.
+After crossing Loop 1, RM 2222 continues southeast 2.1 mi to its termination at Spur 69, which leads to U.S. Route 290 and Interstate 35 (I-35).
 Although the designation after Lamar Boulevard changes to Spur 69, the road is still signed as RM 2222 through to I-35.
 This section of road is a four-lane, heavily developed urban residential and commercial road.

 RM 2222 has several names over its length.
 Its westernmost segment is merely called RM 2222 (although it is sometimes erroneously referred to as FM 2222 or RR 2222).
-As it approaches its more developed stretch west of Loop 1, RM 2222 picks up the name Northland Drive.
+As it approaches its more developed stretch west of Loop 1 at an intersection with Parkcrest Drive and Highland Crest Drive, RM 2222 picks up the name Northland Drive.
 After crossing Shoal Creek Boulevard, the name changes to Allandale Road, named for the Allandale neighborhood through which it passes.
 Finally, after passing Burnet Road, the name changes to Koenig Lane (pronounced KAY-nig), and remains so to the junction with I-35.

 The segment of RM 2222 west of Loop 1 is designated a scenic roadway by the City of Austin.